 The Jewish world has been shaken by rising antisemitism.
-Many students may be grappling with feelings of anxiety, fear, grief, and more as they confront antisemitism in its various forms.
-Below are some tips, strategies, lesson plans, and resources to assist teachers in approaching this difficult topic in the classroom.
+Many students may be grappling with feelings of anxiety, fear, or grief as they confront antisemitism in its various forms.
+Below are teacher guidebooks, strategies, lesson plans, videos, and more to assist teachers in approaching this difficult topic in the classroom.

 Videos